-Social media is important for every business, and I hype it a lot on this blog because I know just how effective Facebook, Twitter, LinkedIn, Pinterest, YouTube, Google+, and Instagram can be at getting a small brand the recognition and cult like following it deserves if they play the social media game well.
+Social media is important for every business, and I hype it a lot on this blog because I know just how effective Facebook, Twitter, LinkedIn, Pinterest, YouTube, Google+, and Instagram can be at getting a small brand the recognition and cult like following it deserves if they play the social media game well, they can play the Casinodames games.
 Social media presence can lead to a lot of sales, but let’s be honest, if you’re a small business you’re probably not wanting to hire a Social Media Manager just to updated all of your accounts.
 But if you don’t have a Social Media Manager, you probably don’t have enough time yourself to do it.

 It’s a hard situation to be in for a lot of businesses who understand social media can really amplify their voice, but don’t have the means it takes to dedicate time to social media.
 Rather than spending hours wasting your time on social media sites when you could be playing to your other business strengths, sometimes it’s more important to automate as much of your social media as possible.
 If you’re one of those companies, here are some tips on how to automate your social media, and get back to selling and contacting leads:

 First, Figure out which social networks are most important to your company.
 Not every company will be successful on Facebook, and Twitter, AND LinkedIn or Pinterest.
 If you already have a large target audience on Twitter that you’re engaging with, then focus on Twitter rather than trying to catch up on the other newtorks right now.